 Large Backpack Hiking With Non-Nature Lovers

 What a great state Virginia is to visit.
 There is something for everyone with nature being forefront, yet not forced on anyone who likes a different approach to leisure time.
 There are plenty of forests, mountains, streams and hiking trails.
 You can also opt for great restaurants, day spas and a movie at night.
 They say “Virginia Is For Lovers”, that has been their state slogan for a long time.
 I say Virginia is for everyone.
-Happy hiking…or whatever makes you happiest.
+Happy backpack hiking.